 Choose the verification method as Add a TXT record, note down the info required to create TXT record (Host Name, Text Value, TTL).

-In my case, I’ve got my public DNS hosted with GoDaddy, but I believe the process is very similar across all DNS providers.
+In my case, I’ve got my public DNS hosted with GoDaddy.
+However I believe the process is very similar across all DNS providers.
 Login to your DNS provider, look for the DNS section where you have options to create records.
 Create a TXT record with the same info that was shown on Verify Domain page.
 Click Finish.

 Note – When you create a TXT record, DNS can take a while to update depending on your DNS hosting provider.
 During this if you try to verify domain, you might end up seeing error Verification DNS record not found.
 So I would suggest you to wait for at least 15-30 minutes before you verify the domain in the next step.